-Activity Rule Standards/Terms/Conditions Classification Notification Control/Discretion Policy Reference Discharges of contaminants to air arising incidentally from the discharge to land of materials that increase soil productivity (e.g. fertiliser and other soil conditioners) 45 Fertiliser and other soil conditioners a) Discharger must adopt the best practicable option to avoid_or minimise any adverse effects on the environment b) Discharge must not result in offensive or objectionable odour or dust at or beyond the boundary of the property Permitted
+Activity Rule Standards/Terms/Conditions Classification Notification Control/Discretion Policy Reference arising incidentally from the discharge to land of materials that 45 Fertiliser and other soil conditioners a) Discharger must adopt the best practicable option to avoid or minimise any adverse effects on the environment42 b) Discharge must not result in offensive or objectionable odour or dust at or beyond the boundary of the property Permitted n: I • ■4 - • Discharges trom ac iuaculture or into ensive ' tarming processes - 1001141 900 .
+Jaavaitaiv O ·~······ P. 999666

-&lt;sup>42 New Zealand Fertiliser Manufactures' Research Association's Code of Practice for Nutrient Management (With Emphasis on Fertiliser Use) 2007 provides general guidance on the best practicable option for preventing or minimising adverse effects from the application of fertiliser and other soil conditioners.
+42 New Zealand Fertiliser Manufactures' Research Association's Code of Practice for Nutrient Management (With Emphasis on Fertiliser Use) 2007 provides general guidance on the best practicable option for preventing or minimising adverse effects from the application of fertiliser and other soil conditioners.